Murder of Mee Kuen Chong: Background and murder

-Jemma Mitchell (born 22 July 1984) was born and grew up in Australia, where her mother worked for the UK's Foreign and Commonwealth Office.
-She moved to the UK with her mother and sister after her parents' divorced.
+Jemma Mitchell, born 22 July 1984, grew up in Australia, where her mother worked for the UK's Foreign and Commonwealth Office.
+She moved to the UK with her mother and sister after her parents divorced.

 She was educated at King Edward's School, Witley and in 2004 she attended King's College London to study a human sciences degree.
-The qualification included a course titled "Structural Basis of Human Functioning" during which she learnt to dissect the human body, and another module covering Experimental Anatomy.
-She demonstrated such skill during her study of the topic that she was awarded the Hamilton Prize for Anatomical Excellence, and graduated with a First Class Honours.
+The qualification included a course titled "Structural Basis of Human Functioning," during which she learnt to dissect the human body, and another module covering Experimental Anatomy.
+She demonstrated such skill during her study of the topic that she was awarded the Hamilton Prize for Anatomical Excellence, and graduated with First Class Honours.
 After studying osteopathy at the British School of Osteopathy she returned to Australia, where she set herself up as an osteopath.

 She relocated back to the UK in 2015, but continued to own a property in Helensvale, Queensland.
 She did not work after 2015, as she was not registered with the General Osteopathic Council and therefore could not practise in the UK.
 Mitchell shared a house with her mother, who was retired, and her sister, in Willesden, North West London; the property was worth £4 million, but in a state of disrepair, and had been owned by the family for several generations.
-Mitchell is said to have had a turbulent relationship with her sister, and had a 2016 conviction for breaching a non-molestation order relating to her sister and brother-in-law; she was given a conditional discharge for the offence by North West London Magistrates' Court.
+Mitchell is said to have had a turbulent relationship with her sister, and had a 2016 conviction for breaching a non-molestation order relating to her sister and brother-in-law.
+For this she was given a conditional discharge by North West London Magistrates' Court.

-In or around August 2020, Mitchell met Mee Kuen Chong (known as Deborah) at a church they both attended, and the two women, described as "devout Christians", became friends.
+In or around August 2020, Mitchell met Mee Kuen Chong (known as Deborah) at a church they both attended, and the two women, described as "devout Christians," became friends.
 Chong, originally from Kuala Lumpur, Malaysia, had lived in London for 30 years.
 She was a widow, who suffered from paranoid schizophrenia, and was taking antipsychotic medication to manage the condition.
 She is said to have believed that Mitchell was "curing" her illness with spiritual healing, and that she was having a relationship with Prince Charles, with whom she believed she could communicate via YouTube.
 Prior to her death she had been exhibiting erratic behaviour, and was referred by the Fixated Threat Assessment Centre to her local community mental health team for sending letters to Prince Charles and Prime Minister Boris Johnson.
 Another friend, who attended church with Chong, described her as having a sweet and childlike nature.